ZhuangLab/storm-analysis/README.md

 The mingw64 gcc compiler must be in your path for this to work.

-### Anaconda ###
+### Using Anaconda ###

 Use the Anaconda Python distribution which makes installation and dependencies management very easy : https://www.continuum.io/downloads.
-This only sort of works as the fftw package has not yet made it into Anaconda, but hopefully soon.
+This only sort of works as the fftw package has not yet made it into Anaconda, but will hopefully be there soon.

 (Optional) create an environment to keep your main Python installation clean :